 The bootstrap capacitors are selected depending on the MOSFET total gate charge.
 When the HS MOSFET is turned on, the charge stored in the bootstrap capacitor is transferred to the HS MOSFET gate.
-As a simplified approximation, the minimum bootstrap capacitance can be
+As a simplified approximation,

 For most applications, bootstrap capacitors between 0.1μF and 1μF, X5R or X7R ceramic, rated for 25V minimum, are recommended.